EVENTS

 ● Supporting policy coherence, data-driven governance, and social inclusion.

-By offering tools and shared frameworks, the RALExILA project has responded to the call for more robust national infrastructures and has contributed to advancing learning rights through system innovation.
+Through its tools and shared frameworks, the RALExILA project responded to the call for more robust national infrastructures and contributed to advancing learning rights through system innovation.

-The RALExILA Final Conference will bring together representatives from national ministries, European institutions, social partners, and lifelong learning stakeholders to explore the future of Adult Learning and Education (ALE) in Europe, with a specific focus on the development of national registries and their integration into Individual Learning Account (ILA) systems.
+The RALExILA Final Conference brought together representatives from national ministries, European institutions, social partners, and lifelong learning stakeholders to explore the future of Adult Learning and Education (ALE) in Europe, with a specific focus on the development of national registries and their integration into Individual Learning Account (ILA) systems.

 The conference will provide a platform to: